Festival Anne de Bretagne

 A nomadic festival across Loire-Atlantique

-The Festival Anne de Bretagne is a traveling event that moves each year to a different town in Loire-Atlantique, alternating between coastal and inland communes.
-Since the first edition in Guérande in 1995, the festival has crisscrossed the department: Clisson (1996), Pornic (1997), Châteaubriant (1998), Ancenis (1999), Blain (2000), Nantes (2001), Herbignac (2002), Pornichet (2005), La Turballe (2006), Le Croisic (2010), Vallet (2014), Pornic (2023), Châteaubriant (2024), and Saint-Philbert-de-Grand-Lieu (2025).
-Its duration varies from one to five days depending on the host town.
+The Anne de Bretagne Festival is an itinerant event that traditionally moves each year to a different town in Loire-Atlantique, alternating between coastal and inland communes.
+Since the first edition in Guérande in 1995, the festival has crisscrossed the department: Clisson (1996), Pornic (1997), Châteaubriant (1998), Ancenis (1999), Blain (2000), Nantes (2001), Herbignac (2002), Pornichet (2005), La Turballe (2006), Le Croisic (2010), Vallet (2014), Pornic (2023), Châteaubriant (2024) and Saint-Philbert-de-Grand-Lieu (2025).
+Its duration usually varies from one to five days depending on the host city.

 A rich program of Breton and Celtic expressions